Lung Cancer

 There is no proven way to completely prevent lung cancer, but there are steps to lower the risk of getting lung cancer.
 You can help lower your risk of getting lung cancer in the following ways:

-1. Not Smoking: The best way to prevent lung cancer is not to smoke.
-People who have never smoked have the lower risk of lung cancer.
+1. Not Smoking: The best way to prevent lung cancer is to not smoke.
+People who have never smoked have the lowest risk of lung cancer.
 Talk to your children about harmful effects of smoking so that they know how to face peer pressure and do not start smoking.

 2. Quitting Smoking: However long you have been smoking, it is always worthwhile to quit smoking.
 If you stop smoking before you attain 50 years of age, you can reduce your risk of getting lung cancer by half in the next 10-15 years.
 Your doctor can help you in strategies and stop-smoking aids that can help you quit effectively.